 Choosing yarn is such fun!
-The photos of yarn will make you want to add more to your yarn stash!
+The photos of yarn make you want to add more to your yarn stash!
 Just looking at these yarn balls makes me want to knit!

+With each, I explain what knitting projects best suit.
 As always, if I forgot anything, please let me know down in the comments.
-I would love you to share any tips you have about the fibers you love.
+I would love you to share tips you have about the fibers you love.

+In this post, I share the different types of yarn and yarn weights.
 There are so many types of yarn, whether they’re from an animal or a plant.
 The textures of each and how they knit up vary.

 I often hear knitters say when they look at yarn and hold it, it speaks to them.
 The yarn inspires project ideas and fires up the desire to get something knitted.